Dr Paul O Sullivan

 He trained as a psychotherapist at the Metanoia Institute in West London, undertaking their MSc programme in Integrative Psychotherapy.

-He has 15 years of experience as a psychotherapist. and is registered with the United Kingdom Council for Psychotherapy.
+He has over 15 years of experience as a psychotherapist. and is registered with the United Kingdom Council for Psychotherapy.

 Shane is available Monday, Tuesday, Wednesday and Fridays.